Why do we teach Maths at Freeland Primary School?

 Planning and structure

 We have created our own curriculum maps which ensures we are revisiting topics each term, giving children a chance to embed and build upon previous knowledge.
-We make use of the White Rose Hub resources as well as using resources from NCETM, PiXL and Hamilton to aid mastery and deepen understanding.
+We make use of the White Rose Hub resources as well as using resources from NCETM, PiXL and Deepening Understanding to aid mastery and deepen understanding.